: a perfect storm of action, horror, and B-movie cheese

 - Nemesis's final form.
 After a whole game's worth of running away/blowing the crap out of him, to the point that his HEAD falls off, he's still alive.
 Just as you put the first battery in, Nemesis drops in, eats part of one of the tyrants, and mutates one last time.
 All very scary and frustrating, until you see what part of the tyrant he's feeding on.

-- In one scene at the clock tower, Jill and Carlos meet up and Carlos begins to crack, saying they should just give up since the zombies keep coming.
+- In one scene at the Clock Tower, Jill and Carlos meet up, and depending on how you exited the cable car, Carlos will either be fairly all together, or Carlos will begin to crack, saying they should just give up since the zombies keep coming.
 Jill slaps him across the face and asks him if he is really giving up.
 What does Carlos do?
 "No!
 I just...can't handle it!" and runs off like a crying child who was told he couldn't have any ice cream.
 So much for driving the ladies crazy with his accent.

 Resident Evil: Code Veronica